top of page

 Praising efforts, not just outcomes, helps build confidence!
 Try:

-Rewarding small progress with a non-food incentive (like a sticker, extra storytime, or a favorite activity).
+• Rewarding small progress with non-food incentives like stickers, extra storytime, or favorite activities.

 5. Make Mealtime Low-Pressure

-Forcing or pressuring a child to eat usually backfires.
-Instead:
+Forcing or pressuring a child to eat often backfires.
+Instead, aim to:

-Keep meals relaxed—offering family-style serving lets them decide what to eat.
+• Keep meals relaxed: Offering family-style servings lets your child decide what to eat.

-Offer new foods consistently, even if they don’t eat them right away.
+• Offer new foods consistently: Even if they don’t eat them right away, keep introducing them.

 When to Seek Additional Help

-If your child has severe texture aversions, frequently gags, or refuses entire food groups, it might be helpful to consult:
+If your child has severe texture aversions, frequently gags, or avoids entire food groups, it may be beneficial to consult:

-There’s no one-size-fits-all solution, but with patience and creativity, you can help expand your child’s diet in a way that feels safe and comfortable for them.
+There’s no one-size-fits-all solution, but with patience and creativity, you can help expand your child’s diet.
+It's important to approach this in a way that feels safe and comfortable for them.

 Final Thoughts: Small Steps Lead to Big Wins

-Remember, progress takes time, and every small step is a victory.
-If you’ve dealt with picky eating in your household, let’s share ideas—drop a comment below with what’s worked for you!
+Change takes time.
+Every small step is a victory on this journey.
+If you have dealt with picky eating in your household, let’s share ideas.
+Drop a comment below with what’s worked for you!

-If you found this blog helpful, don’t forget to share it with other parents who might benefit from it.
-Together, we can make mealtimes a little easier for our kids.
+If you found this blog helpful, don’t forget to share it with other parents who might benefit.
+Together, we can make mealtimes easier for our kids.

 Comments